liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/11-upgrading-portlets/06-upgrading-a-spring-portlet-mvc-portlet.markdown

 You've migrated your Spring Portlet MVC portlet to the updated PortletMVC4Spring framework, updated any additional APIs and dependencies, and deployed it to your
-@product-ver@ instance.
+@sharepoint-ver@ instance.
 Your portlet's upgrade process is complete!